davesnx/styled-ppx/README.md

 ## Usage
 **`styled-ppx`** implements a ppx that transforms `[%styled]` extensions into [bs-emotion](https://github.com/ahrefs/bs-emotion) calls, that does all the CSS-in-JS that provides [emotion](https://emotion.sh).

-This is how you write components in ReasonML
+This is how you write components in ReasonML with this ppx:
 ```reason
 module Component = [%styled "display: flex"];